shaik1002/biggitlabbomb/doc/user/application_security/policies/merge_request_approval_policies.md

 - Manually edit the `policy.yml` file that defines the policy so that it becomes valid again.
 - Unassign and re-assign the security policy projects where the `policy.yml` file is stored.

-### Missing security scans

-When using merge request approval policies, you may encounter situations where merge requests are blocked, including in new projects or when certain security scans are not executed.
-This behavior is by design to reduce the risk of introducing vulnerabilities into your system.

-Example scenarios:

-- Missing scans on source or target branches

-  If security scans are missing on either the source or target branch, GitLab cannot effectively evaluate whether the merge request is introducing new vulnerabilities.
-In such cases, approval is required as a precautionary measure.

-- New projects

-  For new projects where security scans have not yet been set up or executed on the target branch, all merge requests require approval.
-This ensures that security checks are active from the project's inception.

-- Projects with no files to scan

-  Even in projects that contain no files relevant to the selected security scans, the approval requirement is still enforced.
-This maintains consistent security practices across all projects.

-- First merge request

-  The very first merge request in a new project may be blocked if the default branch doesn't have a security scan, even if the source branch has no vulnerabilities.

-To resolve these issues:

-- Ensure that all required security scans are configured and running successfully on both source and target branches.
-- For new projects, set up and run the necessary security scans on the default branch before creating merge requests.
-- Consider using scan execution policies or pipeline execution policies to ensure consistent execution of security scans across all branches.
-- Consider using [`fallback_behavior`](#fallback_behavior) with `open` to prevent invalid or unenforceable rules in a policy from requiring approval.

 ### Support request for debugging of merge request approval policy